Lattice Regularization of Reduced K\"{a}hler-Dirac Fermions and Connections to Chiral Fermions: The minimal anomaly free mirror model

 Of course if the goal is to construct a theory with a light sector containing only reduced fermions with say $\Gamma=+1$ we will, in addition, need to find a mechanism that is capable of lifting all the mirror states with $\Gamma=-1$ to high energy without disturbing this light sector.
 A necessary condition for such symmetric mass generation to occur is that the mirror sector must be free of all 't Hooft anomalies - here the mixed $Z_4$-gravitational anomaly just described.
 Hence, the minimal mirror model of \KD fermions which is free of such 't Hooft anomalies comprises four reduced fields with say $\Gamma=+1$ representing the light fermions and a mirror sector containing four reduced fields with $\Gamma=-1$ (or vice versa).
 These four flavors of fermion in each sector would then inherit a global $SU(4)$ symmetry.

-Of course anomaly cancellation is a necessary condition for symmetric mass generation but is not sufficient -- we also need a suitable dynamics that is capable of giving mass to the mirror fermions.
-The simplest dynamics that we can add to a model with four flavors of reduced field corresponds to coupling the fermions to a scalar field $\phi$ in the six dimensional antisymmetric representation of $SU(4)$.
+The simplest dynamics that we can add to a model with four flavors of reduced field that is potentially capable of gapping the mirrors corresponds to coupling the fermions to a scalar field $\phi$ in the six dimensional antisymmetric representation of $SU(4)$.
 To retain the $Z_4$ symmetry of the model we take these scalars to change sign under a $Z_4$ transformation which is reminiscent of the the action of the spin-$Z_4$ symmetry of chiral fermions \cite{Garcia-Etxebarria:2018ajm,Razamat:2020kyf}.
 We can rewrite the reduced mirror fields in terms of a doublet

 corresponding to the mirror action

 where the mirror fermion operator $M_{\rm m}$ has the form

 where $\phi$ and $\hat{\phi}$ are $4N_+\times 4N_+$ and $4N_-\times 4N_-$ matrices of scalars coupled only to the even cochain and odd cochain fields respectively.
 In fact these Yukawa couplings are needed to soak up the zero modes of $\hat\cK$ that occur in the even co-chain sector that would otherwise make the partition function vanish \cite{Catterall:2018lkj}.
 In fact these zero modes are connected to the appearance of the global $U(1)$ anomaly discussed earlier and are implied by the index theorem